 ITOPF also manned a stand in the exhibition area which provided an opportunity to raise awareness of our activities, showcase our series of films and distribute our publications.
 It also provided an excellent meeting point for networking with partners within the spill community, including some erstwhile colleagues who are still heavily involved in the industry.

-Categories: Training & Education
+Category: Training & Education